In this dog gear buyer’s guide, we’ve rounded up the best reflective dog collars, lights and other reflective dog gear from top brands.

 5. NiteIze NiteHowl LED Safety Necklace | Best Light Up Collars For Dogs

-This is a very popular light-up dog collar that you can put on your dog for walking at night and in the dark or low light conditions.
-At less than $20 it is, in our opinion, better than a reflective collar.
+This is a very popular light-up dog collar that you can put on your dog for walking at night and in the dark or low light conditions such as those early morning walks.

 You may have seen people walking their dogs at night and wondered where they got what looks like the doggy version of a glow stick around their neck.